-Nature of Operations and Basis of Presentation
+Nature of Operations

 DURECT Corporation (the Company) was incorporated in the state of Delaware on February 6, 1998.
-The Company is an emerging specialty pharmaceutical company developing pharmaceutical therapies based on its proprietary drug formulations and delivery platform technologies.
-The Company has several products under development by itself and with third party collaborators in the areas of pain and other chronic and episodic diseases and disorders.
-The Company also conducts research and development of pharmaceutical products in collaboration with third party pharmaceutical and biotechnology companies.

-In addition to its core business, the Company also manufactures and sells osmotic pumps used in laboratory research and designs, develops and manufactures a wide range of standard and custom biodegradable polymers for pharmaceutical and medical device clients for use as raw materials in their products.
+The Company is a pharmaceutical company developing therapies based on its proprietary drug formulations and delivery platform technologies.
+The Company has several products under development by itself and with third party pharmaceutical and biotechnology company collaborators.
+The Company also manufactures and sells osmotic pumps used in laboratory research, and designs, develops and manufactures a wide range of standard and custom biodegradable polymers for pharmaceutical and medical device clients for use as raw materials in their products.